romaingallez/scform-notes/README.md

 # SCForm Notes

+## Project Purpose

+SCForm Notes is a helper application designed to extract and manage grade information from GALIA, a learning management system/ERP used by educational institutions.
+This tool addresses specific limitations of GALIA, which does not provide:

+- A way to download or export grades
+- Calculation of a global GPA (Grade Point Average)

+This application allows students to efficiently access, track, and analyze their academic performance data outside of GALIA's native interface.

 [Version française](README.fr.md)

 A web application built with Go (Fiber) and modern frontend technologies for managing and processing form data.
 The application uses HTMX for dynamic interactions and Tailwind CSS for styling.